affanabiyyu/en/src/content/blog/devlog-1.md

 ---
 author: Affan Abiyyu
 pubDatetime: 2023-03-27T05:59:00Z
-title: Nyoba Bikin Web pakai Astro JS V2
+title: Trying to make a simple website using AstroJS V2
-postSlug: nyoba-bikin-web-pakai-astro-js-v2
+postSlug: devlog-1
 featured: false
 draft: false
 tags:
   - dev-log
   - log
 ogImage: ""
-description: Catatan developer pertama tentang bikin web ini
+description: My first web developer notes on making this website.
 ---

-## Kenapa Bikin Website
+## Why make a website

-Dari dulu (saat kuliah, SMA, bahkan SD) ada ketertarikan buat bikin website.
-Dulu jaman SD bikin website pakai platform namanya xtgem, website hp gitu kayak waptrick, diisi gambar-gambar / java game bareng temenku.
-Dan kuliah juga belajar bikin web.
-Akhirnya tertarik sama Front-End.
-Sekarang udah nggak kuliah, dan bingung mau bikin apa, mungkin lebih baik bikin web pribadi.
-Entah apa nanti hasilnya (?)
-Diisi sambil belajar.
+From a long time ago (during college, high school, even elementary school) there was an interest in making a website.
+When I was in elementary school, I made a website using a platform called xtgem, a cellphone website like waptrick, filled with pictures / java games with my friends.
+And in college I also learned how to make a web.
+Finally interested in Front-End.
+Now that I'm not in college, and confused about what to make, maybe it's better to make a personal web.
+I don't know what the result will be (?)
+Filled in while learning.

-Rencana-nya untuk sekarang, tujuan website ini:
+The plan for now, the purpose of this website:

-- belajar front-end dasar lagi (html, css, js, typescript)
+- learn basic front-end again (html, css, js, typescript)
-- belajar astro js, framework untuk website ini
+- learn astro js, the framework for this website
-- belajar svelte, karena di astro bisa pakai svelte
+- learn svelte, because in astro you can use svelte
-- bakal diisi tulisan / karyaku, yang nggak tahu ada yang baca apa nggak
+- will be filled with my writing / work, which I don't know if anyone will read or not
-- latihan nulis artikel (?) supaya aku bisa artikulatif untuk kasih tahu maksudku, dan bisa berguna buat orang
+- practice writing articles (?) so that I can be articulate to tell my point, and can be useful for people
-- dokumentasiin proses-prosesku
+- documentation of my processes

-Intinya semua yang tak terucap namun bisa ditulis, mungkin ditulis di sini.
+In essence, everything that is unspoken but can be written, may be written here.

-## Kenapa Astro JS
+## Why Astro JS

-Pertama kali nyoba Front-End waktu magang kuliah, di Startup Surabaya namanya Aegis.
-Diajari pakai framework Svelte, dan suka banget karena powerful rasanya.
+The first time I tried Front-End was during my internship, at a Surabaya startup called Aegis.
+I was taught to use the Svelte framework, and really liked it because it was powerful.

-Dulu kekurangan Svelte adalah dia client-rendered, dimana semua elemen website di render di browser client.
-Ini akibatnya, SEO dari website itu nggak bagus (?)
-Jadi cuma cocok buat web-app, bukan buat website yang berisi informasi.
+Svelte's shortcoming was that it was client-rendered, where all website elements were rendered in the client's browser.
+As a result, the SEO of the website is not good (?)
+So it is only suitable for web-apps, not for websites that contain information.

-> Ibaratnya yang tentang SEO tuh, misal ada Blog bahas tentang sesuatu, google bisa nangkep sesuatu yang di bahas itu.
-Karena google-nya ngerti, jadi website kita kemungkinan bisa muncul di google search.
-Kalau render website-nya di client, maka nggak bisa kebaca sama google, karena di file html nya belum di render.
-Di rendernya waktu javascript di jalankan, di broweser.
-Sedangkan robot nya google nggak ngerender website satu-satu, pakai teknologi lain, kalau gasalah crawling namanya,
+> For example, if there is a blog about something, Google can pick up on that something.
+Because Google understands, so our website is likely to appear in Google search.
+If the website is rendered on the client, then it can't be read by Google, because the html file has not been rendered.
+It is rendered when the javascript is executed, in the browser.
+Meanwhile, Google's robot doesn't render websites one by one, it uses other technology, if you call it crawling,

-Jadi waktu itu cuma bisa html, css, js, dan svelte dikit-dikit.
+So at that time I could only do html, css, js, and a little svelte.
-Tapi pingin bikin yang bisa kayak buat blog.
+But I wanted to make something that could be like a blog.
-Akhirnya nemu Astro.
+Finally found Astro.

-Astro JS pada dasarnya adalah Static Site Generator.
+Astro JS is basically a Static Site Generator.
-Jadi dia bukan client-rendered, dan juga nggak pakai server (bukan server-rendered).
+So it's not client-rendered, and it also doesn't use a server (not server-rendered).

-Dan itu bagusnya adalah, websitenya bisa di host gratis di github.
+And the good thing is, the website can be hosted for free on github.

-Dan juga waktu pertamakali tahu astro dulu masih versi 1, dan sekarang udah versi 2, cepet banget.
+And also when I first knew astro, it was still version 1, and now it's version 2, it's really fast.
-Kayaknya pertumbuhan komunitasnya cepet, dan developernya semangat, jadi aku nyoba mau dalemin framework ini aja.
+I think the growth of the community is fast, and the developers are passionate, so I just tried to explore this framework.

-Kelebihan astro lainnya, dia bisa render elemen-elemen dengan bahasa .svelte, bahkan react atau vue.
-Jadi fleksibel. (_cuma aku belum terlalu paham yang ini, ntar sambil jalan kalau lebih ngerti aku post di sini_)
+Another advantage of astro is that it can render elements with .svelte language, even react or vue.
+So it's flexible. (_only I don't really understand this one, I'll post it here as I go along if I understand it better_)

-Ditambah lagi, di versi 2 Astro, ada namanya **content collections**.
-Jadi bisa ngisi jenis konten lain selain blog, bisa kayak barang / items, atau galeri mungkin.
-Ntar aku cari tahu juga wkwk.
+Plus, in version 2 of Astro, there is such a thing as **content collections**.
+So you can fill in other types of content besides blogs, like items, or maybe galleries.
+I'll find out about that later.

-## Tentang Template
+## About the template

-Sebelum ini, aku pakai template yang lain.
-Tapi RSS & SEO nya belum diatur otomatis (?) yang ini udah.
-Ntar ku ulik-ulik lagi.
+Before this, I used another template.
+But the RSS & SEO were not set up automatically (?) this one is.
+I'll look into it some more.

 ## To Do

-- [ ] ngepost 3 post baru
+- [ ] post 3 new posts
-- [ ] ganti font
+- [ ] change font
-- [ ] ngedit home, dikasih navigasi kategori konten
+- [ ] edit home, give content category navigation
-- [ ] bikin content collection project-projectku
+- [ ] make a content collection of my projects
-- [ ] nyoba bikin blog 2 bahasa
+- [ ] trying to make a 2 language blog
-- [ ] ngulik tentang SEO
+- [ ] learn about SEO
-- [ ] ngulik tentang analytics
+- [ ] learn about analytics

-## Kesimpulan
+## Conclusion

-Dari website ini semoga bisa sekali lempar 2-3 burung langsung kena, sekalian belajar front-end, sekalian belajar nulis.
-Dan kalau dikembangin terus entah nanti jadi apa web ini, kurasa potensi nya besar buat aku.
+From this website, hopefully I can throw 2-3 birds straight into the air, learn front-end at the same time, learn writing at the same time.
+And if I continue to develop it, I don't know what this website will become, I think it has great potential for me.